-Matthew Chivvis is a senior associate in the firm’s Intellectual Property Group and represents high-tech, Internet, and life sciences companies in a variety of matters.
+Matthew Chivvis is a partner in the firm’s Intellectual Property Group, where he represents high-tech, Internet, and life sciences companies in a variety of matters.
 Though his practice focuses on intellectual property litigation in federal and state courts, he also regularly consults clients on plant intellectual property matters, including strategic use of plant and utility patents, plant-variety protection certificates, and trademark rights.
 Mr. Chivvis has also represented clients in drug-pricing cases and pro bono clients in civil rights cases.

 Mr. Chivvis has litigated patent matters in many of the top patent venues throughout the U.S., including the Northern and Central Districts of California, the Eastern District of Texas, the District of Delaware, the Federal Circuit, and the International Trade Commission.
 In his federal court practice, Mr. Chivvis has argued motions, examined expert witnesses (both at trial and at deposition), and given closing arguments.
 He has litigated a number of state court matters as well and is familiar with California’s complex-case litigation procedures.
 Moreover, Mr. Chivvis has considerable experience practicing before the United States Patent and Trademark Office, especially in patent reexamination and review proceedings.
 He was named a “Rising Star” by Super Lawyers in 2014 and 2015.

 In his life sciences practice, clients often rely on Mr. Chivvis for his deep technical expertise, and his ability to grasp complex and cutting-edge issues quickly.
 His life sciences work has included litigation, pre-litigation, and inter partes review proceedings involving monoclonal antibodies, protein conjugates, vaccines, biosorbable implants, drug-eluting stents, blood glucose monitoring devices, and plant genetics.
 Mr. Chivvis also has a background in software, and has assisted clients in cases involving Internet firewall, network security, virtualization, smart phone, interactive television, website, and display technologies.